 While traveling with CJ Chenier's band, he became interested in playing the accordion and found he really enjoyed it.
 Curley purchased his first accordion and, within six months, had learned to play.
 He was told that he "played the accordion and the drums with great emotion and natural feeling."

 Curley's friends and fellow musicians Keith Clements (keyboards) and Eric Minx (drums) encouraged him to start his own band.
 Around this same time, he received a job offer to play drums for one of the most popular zydeco bands in Louisiana - Geno Delafose and French Rockin Boogie.
 Curley put his ambitions for his own band on hold to play and tour internationally with French Rockin Boogie for several years.
 During this time, he continued to practice the accordion and write music in preparation for his first CD.

-Since his debut CD, Curley has produced four more CDs of original music, making him one of the most prolific composers in Zydeco.
-In 2012, he released a compilation of his hits, "The #1's."
-His latest project "Zydeco Confessions" was released in 2014.
+Since his debut CD, Curley has released six more CDs of original music, making him one of the most prolific composers in Zydeco.
+His latest project "Rise Up" was released in 2018.